United States

 please e-mail me.

 In the United States, most plates are issued locally by the states and territories.
 However, vehicles belonging to the federal government and military vehicles are registered directly by the United States.
-Also, since 1985 consular and diplomatic plates have been issued centrally by the State Department.
-I think those are the only federally issued plates for non-public vehicles within the United States.
+Also, since 1984 consular and diplomatic plates have been issued centrally by the State Department.
+Those are the only federally issued plates for non-public vehicles within the United States.

 Civilian Administration Plates